ICHydro/Riverlabs/docs/en/user-manual/installation/mounting-guide.md

 5. **Tension Ties**
     - Tighten evenly, rotating through all ties
-    - **DO NOT over-tighten** - should be snug but not crushing
+    - **DO NOT over-tighten** — should be snug but not crushing
-    - Test: You should barely be able to rotate the logger
+    - Test: you should barely be able to rotate the logger
     - All ties should share the load equally

 6. **Strain Relief**